OpenCTI-Platform/docs/docs/usage/filters.md

 When using a numerical comparison operators (`gt` and the like) against textual values, the alphabetical ordering is used.

 Some operator may not be allowed for some key, for additional information please navigate to the "Special keys" section.

+Also note that GraphQL input coercion makes possible using a simple `string` key instead of an array.
+Multi-key filters are not supported across the platform and are reserved to specific, internal cases.
+**Bottom line: Always use single-key filters.**

 ### Examples of filter using OpenCTI version 5.12+
 - entity_type = 'Report'